tbarnhill/modbus-tcp-ip/README.md

 # modbus-tcp-ip
 A simple interface for Modbus over TCP/IP
 * Read and write modbus registers
-* Supports for promises and callbacks
+* Support for promises and callbacks

 # Quick Example